gulraiznetwork/gulraiznetwork/README.md

 - 👋 Hi, I’m @gulraiznetwork
-- 👀 I’m interested in networking and ethical hacking.
+- 👀 I’m interested in networking and security.
-- 🌱 I’m currently learning CEH , Python and Scripting
+- 🌱 I did my training in CCNA.
+- 🌱 I did my training in CEH.
+- 🌱 I did my training in CCNA.
 - 💞️ I’m looking to collaborate on networking and EH
 - 📫 You can reach me through github.